goeld/ebankingPortal/build-and-run.md

 # How to Build and Run

 **Summary**
-* Complete maven build.
-* Run as standar spring boot project
+* Maven build
 * Build docker image
+* Run as Spring boot project with profile (local or k8s)
-* Run as kubernetes on minikube
+* Run as k8s cluster on minikube
-* Refer to the token mentioned in "VALID TOKEN" section.
-There are three tokens, only those token will work.
-Other token will not work.
-* Import Postman collection provided will be handy to do a quick test.
+* Verify applications are up and running
+  * Verify via Browser
+    * Verify when running as spring boot
+    * Verify when running as K8s
+* Application Functional Verification
+  * Customer-Id & JWT token mappings
+  * Customer and Accounts mappings.
+  * Verification via Postman (Recommended)

 **Prequisites**